Removing Malware from Your Child’s Computer

 Step 5: Improve Device Security

 It’s easier to prevent malware than to remove it, so set your anti-malware software to run regular scans.
 Make sure any software is up to date, too, and reset any passwords that could’ve been compromised by the malicious program.
+In addition to malware removal, consider ransomware protection as well, which is a another type of malware that locks your files and holds them for ransom.

 Step 6: Educate Your Child